 The River Project was a collaborative research project situated on the outer edges of Sheffield, where a derelict Victorian Cemetery meets the River Don.
-Eelyn Lee collaboratred with students from Sheffield College in an exploration of the past and present to speculate on possible narratives for the future.
-A kind of gothic futurist look at what it means to be alive today.
+Eelyn Lee collaboratred with students from Sheffield College in an exploration of the past and present to speculate on possible narratives for the future - a kind of gothic futurist look at what it means to be alive today.

 Together, the team researched and mapped the local topography; histories, myths & ecosystem of the River Don; the stories around Wardsend Cemetery and observed how people and wildlife inhabit the area.
-The research was re-presented in an exhibition at Site Gallery from 22nd Nov – 2nd Dec 2010 and to mark the bicentenary of the publication of Frankenstein, the film will was presented at an outdoor screening in Wardsend Cemetery.
-The film sees a conjuring of the Celtic goddess Danu and a creature of her making to explore themes of pollution and renewal.
+The research was re-presented in an exhibition at Site Gallery from 22nd Nov – 2nd Dec 2018 and to mark the bicentenary of the publication of Frankenstein, a short fiction film was presented at an outdoor screening in Wardsend Cemetery.

 As a development of Eelyn’s ongoing body of work inspired by Mary Shelley’s Frankenstein, the team compared perceptions of life and death 200 years ago with our understanding of mortality today.
-Referencing Gothic tropes, they devised a short fiction film, transposing stories of the past in to a re-imagining of a better future.
+The film depicts a conjuring of the Celtic goddess Danu and a creature of her making to explore themes of pollution and renewal.

-View an extact of the film below.
+Watch the film below.

 Photos by Julian Lister